Daniel Lord: Career

 Lord was a legal contemporary of Chief Justices Thomas J. Oakley and William Alexander Duer, Chancellors Reuben H. Walworth and James Kent, and Spencer, Wood, Ogden Hoffman, Stevens, Hill, and Bradford.

 In 1818, Lord opened his firm as a solo practitioner.
 By 1848, he was joined by his son-in-law, Henry Day, and son, Daniel Lord Jr., to form Lord, Day & Lord.
 John Jacob Astor was among Lord's clients.
 The firm operated until October 1994.

+In 1851 he delivered Yale University on Phi Beta Kappa address.

 Personal life

 On May 16, 1818, Lord was married to Susan DeForest (1799–1879), a daughter of Lockwood DeForest and Mehitabel (née Wheeler) DeForest.
 Together, they were the parents of: